Create Excel Table of Contents with Shortcut Links

 End Sub

-First, we named the subprocedure as TableofContent and defined a variable called i to use it in the for loop.
+1. Defining the Subprocedure: The code begins by naming the subprocedure TableofContent and defining a variable i to be used in the loop.

 Sub GotoMainPage()